TRIQS/solid_dmft/README.md

 ![logo_soliDMFT](doc/logos/logo_solid_dmft.png)

-This program allows to perform DFT+DMFT ''one-shot'' and CSC calculations from h5 archives, VASP, ro Quantum Espresso for multiband systems using the TRIQS package, in combination with various impurity solvers and SumkDFT from DFT-tools.
+This program allows to perform DFT+DMFT ''one-shot'' and CSC calculations from h5 archives, VASP, or Quantum Espresso for multiband systems using the TRIQS package, in combination with various impurity solvers and SumkDFT from DFT-tools.